-Required SAP minimums are outlined in the table below.
+Required SAP minimums are outlined in the table below, by the end of each payment period.

-Minimum CGPA Minimum Pace of Completion (POC) 2.0 67%
+Minimum Percentage of Completion

+Cumulative GPA Rate

+2.0 67%

 If, at any time, it is determined that it is impossible for a student to successfully complete the program in the maximum timeframe, pace of completion or CGPA, the student will be dismissed and will not be permitted to reapply in the same program.